How Much Does a Website Cost?

 There are two costs you can’t avoid, however:

 - Domain name renewal

 There is more information below on both of these costs.
 There is also information on other potential ongoing costs you may incur, but domain name renewal and hosting are the only essential costs.

 Paying for Your Website

-Website design companies typically charge for your website in three instalments:
+Website design companies typically charge for your website in three installments:

 - Halfway through the development work – usually 25 percent

 - On completion – the final 25 percent of the cost

 What Are the Main Ongoing Costs You Should Be Aware Of?